metadatacenter/cedar-valuerecommender-server/README.md

 This project is implemented in Java using [Play Framework](http://www.playframework.com/).

-The multimodule structure of this project is based on the template [play-cedar-service](https://github.com/metadatacenter/play-cedar-service), which allows the use Maven with the Play Framework.
+The multimodule structure of this project is based on the template [play-cedar-service](https://github.com/metadatacenter/play-cedar-service), which allows the use of Maven with the Play Framework.

 The project contains two subdirectories: